szwacz/fs-jetpack/README.md

 // Import fs-jetpack into TypeScript code (the jetpack typings will be loaded as well). import * as jetpack from "fs-jetpack";

-// Import one of jetpack's interface to cast it on a variable declaration. import { InspectResult } from "fs-jetpack/types";
+// Import one of jetpack's interfaces to cast it on a variable declaration. import { InspectResult } from "fs-jetpack/types";
 let result: InspectResult = jetpack.inspect("foo");
 ```